o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 The [Android SDK](https://developer.android.com/studio) contains Android libraries, packages, NDK, and other tools that are needed to build the Android application for an O3DE project.
 Download the latest version of Android SDK through the Android Studio or the command line tools.

 ### CMake
-[CMake](https://cmake.org/download/) project generator (version 3.21 or newer) is needed for O3DE for all native C++ builds, regardless of the platform.
+[CMake](https://cmake.org/download/) (version 3.21 or newer) is a project generator that O3DE uses for all native C++ builds, regardless of the platform.

 ### Ninja Build System
 The [ninja](https://ninja-build.org/) build system is used by CMake to build the underlying native C++ code for the O3DE project.